nbanks062523/data-engineering-101NB/week_1/ep3/README.md

 ### Step 4: Make and Commit Changes in the Files

-- Put whatever you want in the files, and save the changes.
+- Put whatever you want in the filesthat were created in the previous step, and save the changes.
 - Add the files to the Git staging area:
 ```
 git add <file_name> <file_name>